kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 ## Merging and conflicting entries

-When installer encounters two overrides with the same key prefix, it tries to merge them.
+When the Installer encounters two overrides with the same key prefix, it tries to merge them.
 If both of them represent a map (they have nested sub-keys), their nested keys are recursively merged.
-If at least one of keys points to a final value,  Installer performs the merge in non-deterministic order, so either one or the other override is rendered to the final YAML.
+If at least one of keys points to a final value, the Installer performs the merge in a non-deterministic order, so either one of the overrides is rendered in the final YAML data.

-Considering that, **avoid overrides having the same keys for final values**.
+It is important to avoid overrides having the same keys for final values.

 ### Example of non-conflicting merge: